LukasRoom/SuperADD/README.md

 ```bash
 uv run submit-industrial
 ```
+When loading it to the official benachmark server, results of test_public are not expected, in this case you can remove test_public from the settings.json file before running test-industrial or you can manually remove the test_public predictions.

 ## Configuration
 The `config.json` file contains all relevant configuration parameters.
 Make sure to run train, test and submission after